madkins23/go-slog/README.md

   documentation,
 * issues I noticed while exploring [`go-logging-benchmark`](https://github.com/betterstack-community/go-logging-benchmarks)
-* as well as some other stuff I thought would be useful.
+* as well as some other test cases that seemed useful.